oar-team/cigri/doc/documentation/doc_modules.rst

 Almighty
 --------

-Almighty is the central component of |soft|.
+Almighty is the central component of Cigri.
 It is a coordinator as it chooses what other module to launch.

 Modules are launched in this order: